Land for the People (Scotland) Bill

 The Crown continues to own around half of the foreshore and all of the seabed out to the territorial limits.
 These rights are currently administered and managed by Crown Estate Scotland.
 The Bill will extinguish the Crown’s property rights to the foreshore and transfer it to local authorities.
 Rights to the seabed will be transferred to local authorities out to 3 miles and Scottish Ministers out to 12 nautical miles.

-The bill will also abolish the Crown’s right to naturally occurring mussels and oysters and will repeal the Royal Mines Act 1492 and vest all rights to gold and silver with Scottish Ministers.
-The Crown’s rights to salmon will be abolished and transferred to local authorities.
+The bill will also abolish the Crown’s right to naturally occurring mussels, oysters larger whales and will repeal the Royal Mines Act 1492 and vest all rights to gold and silver with Scottish Ministers.
+The Crown’s rights to salmon fishings will be abolished and transferred to local authorities and the presumptive right to rights that have not previously been granted will be abolished..

 Foreshore and the Seabed